simplixos/simplix/README.md

     * ISL
     * CLooG

-Begin by building the OS-specific toolchain:
+Begin by building the x86 OS-build toolchain:

+    $ make toolchain-x86

+Or, if you want the 64-bit build toolchain:

-    $ make toolchain
+    $ make toolchain-x86_64

 Once the toolchain has finished, run the following to compile the kernel:

     $ make all

-Currently the kernel architecture is 32-bit, and a ix86 compiler toolchain is supported.
+Currently the kernel supports both x86 and x86_64, but x86 is the only architecture that compiles.

 To create a live ISO image of the operating system, execute the following: